cruisesong7/cruisesong7.github.io/_pages/about.md

 > "We must know.
 We will know". — David Hilbert

 Hi, my name is Cruise (or you might know me as Congyan).
 I am a first-year PhD student in Computer Science at [Georgia Institute of Technology](https://www.gatech.edu/), advised by [Prof. Vijay Ganesh](https://vganesh1.github.io/).
-Before that, I obtained my B.S degree in Mathematics and Computer Science from [University of Michigan](https://umich.edu/), where I was fortunate to work with [Prof. Jean-Baptiste Jeannin](https://jeannin.github.io/) on formal verification of numerical methods.
+Before that, I obtained my B.S. degree in Mathematics and Computer Science from [University of Michigan](https://umich.edu/), where I was fortunate to work with [Prof. Jean-Baptiste Jeannin](https://jeannin.github.io/) on formal verification of numerical methods.
 I have also been working on formalizing Ramsey theory with [Dr. David E. Narváez](https://computing.ece.vt.edu/~dnarvaez/), who introduced me to the wonderful field of formal methods.

 Research Interests
 ======